DaveRab/techdegree-project-2-responsive-responsive-layout/README.md

 This is the second project, of a series of projects, from the Treehouse Web Developer Techdegree program.
 This project requires students to build a portfolio site with a responsive design at 3 break points.
+They should match the mockup layouts provided in the Mockups directory of this project.